Assblastois/Obsidian-Vault-Project-Management/README.md

 ### Misc:
 - If you feel that the project-page is done, you can change the Property obsidianUIMode from empty to preview.
 This will force this note (and only this note) into reading mode, making the layout nicer.
 - If you use tables, change the theme.
 - If the Dataview blocks and/or quoteblocks don't render properly try to close Obsidian and reopen.
 If this doesn't help switch from reading mode to editing mode.
 I have know idea why this happens.
+- Use the command "File Hider: Toggle Visibility" to either show or hide the daily notes, meetings, background and images folder.